Semisimple characters for inner froms I: GL_n(D)

-[2]{{\raisebox{.2em}{$#1$}\left/ \raisebox{-.2em}{$#2$}\right.}} {\text{Rep}} The Local Langlands correspondence attaches to an irreducible representations of~$G$ (automorphic side) a Weil-Deligne representation~$\phi$ (Langlands parameter) of the Weil group~$W_F$ in the absolute Galois group of~$F$.
-Work in progress on~$\Sp_{2n}(F)$ by Blondel, Henniart and Stevens suggests that the endo-parameters should describe the collection of possible restrictions of Langlands parameters to the wild inertia group~$P_F$.
+[2]{{\raisebox{.2em}{$#1$}\left/ \raisebox{-.2em}{$#2$}\right.}} {\text{Rep}} The Local Langlands correspondence attaches to an irreducible representation of~$G$ (automorphic side) a Weil-Deligne representation~$\phi$ (Langlands parameter) of the Weil group~$W_F$ in the absolute Galois group of~$F$.
+Work on~$\Sp_{2n}(F)$ by Blondel, Henniart and Stevens \cite{blondelHenniartStevens:18} suggests that the endo-parameters should describe the collection of possible restrictions of Langlands parameters to the wild inertia group~$P_F$.
 For~$G$ we can define the following diagram:

-where the above horizontal line is the Local Langlands correspondence, for a description see~\cite{hiragaSaito:12}, and the bottom line is the map resulting from Bushnell-Henniart's first ramification theorem~\cite[8.2]{bushnellHenniart:03}.
-The right map is the restriction map from the set~$LP_G(W_F)$ of Langlands parameters for~$G$ to the set of smooth representations of~$P_F$ and the left map is given in the following way: Given an irreducible representation~$\pi$ of~$G$ it should contain a full semisimple character~$\theta$ and two such semisimple characters must intertwine and they therefore define the same endo-parameter, where~$\mathcal{E}_{par}(F)$ is the set of endo-parameters.
+where the above horizontal line is the Local Langlands correspondence, for a description see~\cite{hiragaSaito:12}, and the bottom line is the map resulting from Bushnell-Henniart's first ramification theorem~\cite[Theorem 8.2]{bushnellHenniart:03}.
+The right map is the restriction map from the set~$\text{LP}_G(W_F)$ of Langlands parameters for~$G$ to the set of smooth representations of~$P_F$, up to~$W_F$-conjugacy, and the left map is given in the following way: Given an irreducible representation~$\pi$ of~$G$ it should contain a full semisimple character~$\theta$ and two such semisimple characters must intertwine and they therefore define the same endo-parameter, where~$\mathcal{E}_{par}(F)$ is the set of endo-parameters.
 The conjecture has the following form:

 \begin{conjecture} Diagram~\eqref{diagEndoparLLC} is commutative. \end{conjecture}